 Cost Reduction.
-The most significant result of the last year has been the refinement of NaBH4 cost predictions, summarized in Figure 1.
-Building on last year's breakthrough of manufacturing Na metal from aqueous (aq.)
-NaOH, this year's laboratory results for NaOH electrolysis have shown near quantitative current efficiency, meaning that every mole of electrons converts one mole of sodium ions into one mole of Na metal.
+The most significant result so far has been the refinement of NaBH, cost predictions, summarized in Figure 1.
+Building on previous breakthrough of manufacturing Na metal from aqueous (ag.)
+NaOH, further laboratory results for NaOH electrolysis have shown near quantitative current efficiency, meaning that every mole of electrons converts one mole of sodium ions into one mole of Na metal.
 For example, a sodium generation run began with 1.0567 g of Na acting as the cathode.
-A constant potential was applied until 1173.7 mAh of current passed through the cell.
-In theory, 1173.7 mAh of current will generate an additional 1.0068 g of Na.
+A constant potential was applied until 1,173.7 mAh of current passed through the electrochemical reactor.
+In theory, 1,173.7 mAh of current will generate an additional 1.0068 g of Na.
 After the run, the weight of the sodium increased to 2.0491 g, a net of 0.9924 g of Na, representing a current efficiency of 99%.
-In many runs, the sodium was also hydrolyzed to H2, which was collected and quantified.
+In many runs the sodium was also hydrolyzed to H2, which was collected and quantified.
 Hydrolysis data and weight data show excellent agreement, further verifying the results.
+By extension, sodium methoxide has been used to produce sodium metal with even better results than those obtained for caustic soda.

-Through engineering assessments, economic analysis, and process modeling this breakthrough has been used to make a reliable estimate regarding the future cost of Na manufacturing, and by extension, the future cost of NaBH_4 .
-This year it was shown that various sodium borate minerals and/or the borate products of the hydrogen generation reaction could be recycled into new sodium metal with the simultaneous enrichment of the boron value in the remaining material.
-This process was submitted to analyses similar to
+Through engineering assessments, economic analysis, and process modeling this breakthrough has been used to make a reliable estimate regarding the future cost of sodium manufacturing, and by extension,

 FIGURE 1.
-Cost reduction pathway for H_2 obtained from NaBH4.
+Cost reduction pathway for hydrogen (${\rm H_2}$) obtained from sodium borohydride (NaBH4).
 The left most price range is for today's commercially available product.
-The Millenium Cell, Inc. (MCEL) Current estimate employs the technology developed in this project.
+The MCEL Current estimate employs the technology developed in this project.
 The MCEL Recycle employs the same technology, and recycled process products.
-One Pot is a best-case forecast of the single chamber electrochemical synthesis.
+One-pot is a best-case forecast of the single chamber electrochemical synthesis.
 The scale is logarithmic.